Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/configuration-management/configuration-item-explorer.md

 When you open the Explorer view, its root defaults to the CI from which it was launched.

 ## Explorer View
-If the CI has existing defined relationships to other CIs , then the first level of these relationships will be visible.
+If the CI has existing defined relationships to other CIs, then the first level of these relationships will be visible.

 * If further levels exist, click the + icon of a CI in the Explorer to get to the next level.
 * To hide or contract an Explorer level, click the - icon of a CI.